 What advice do you have for people who are considering getting into proofreading, copyediting and editing?

 I think training is a must.
-I always did well in English class and I knew I could spot errors fairly easily, but learning how to work with different types of documents, learning about different style guides, and the differences in American, British, and Canadian English are just a few of the things I learned in High-Level Proofreading Pro that are proving invaluable as I start working with clients.
+I always did well in English class and I knew I could spot errors fairly easily, but learning how to work with different types of documents, learning about different style guides, and the differences in American, British, and Canadian English are just a few of the things I learned in High-Level Proofreading And Copyediting Pro that are proving invaluable as I start working with clients.

 It’s also important to get an understanding of various business aspects like setting up a website, invoicing, contracts, and so on.